 - MAKE RISOTTO – STEP 1 SAUTE: While vegetables are grilling, press SAUTE on Instant Pot or Pressure Cooker.
 Once heated, add oil, onions and garlic.
 Stir for 2 minutes.
 Add rice and stir for 2 minutes to toast (it will stay white).
 Add white wine and stir until completely evaporated (30 seconds).
 Add about a cup of broth and stir for 1 minute.

 - MAKE RISOTTO – STEP 2 PRESSURE COOK: Turn Instant pot to OFF.
 Add rest of broth, butter and thyme.
 Secure lid.
 Turn VALVE to sealing.
 Turn PRESSURE or MANUAL setting on.
 Set for 6 minutes.
 Count down will start when pressure has built up (about 8-10 minutes).
 Once time is finished (instant pot will automatically change setting to Keep Warm), do a Quick Release of pressure by turning valve to VENTING (keep fingers away from vent).
 When pressure is fully released, remove lid.

-- Vegetables: good options are green onions, red onions, peppers (any color), asparagus, zucchini, mushrooms
+- Vegetable options: good options are green onions, red onions, peppers (any color), asparagus, zucchini, mushrooms.

-- If you don't have a grill or grill basket: If you don't have a grill, roast vegetables on a pan lined with foil and sprayed with oil for 15 minutes at 425F/218C.
+- If you don’t have a grill or grill basket: If you don’t have a grill, roast vegetables on a pan lined with foil and sprayed with oil for 15 minutes at 425F/218C.
 Or sauté veggies in a bit of oil in a skillet.
-If you don't have a grill basket, grill larger pieces then cut them up after.
+If you don’t have a grill basket, you can grill larger pieces then cut them up after.

-- To make ahead: Keep warm in instant pot for up to an hour or microwave for a minute or two, stirring half way through.
+- Keep warm in instant pot for up to an hour or microwave the risotto for a minute or two, stirring halfway through.
 For both options, you may need to add extra broth to loosen the risotto.
 Store leftovers in an airtight container for up to 3 days.